 Service delivery subsystem: These are cables that connect the initiator and target.

 Expanders are part of the service delivery subsystem that supports multiple SAS end devices connected to a single initiator port.

 8.2The SAS Cable and Parallel SCSI

 SAS and Parallel SCSI both have similarities and differences.
-The issues parallel SCSI could not address was what gave rise to SAS cables.
-With SAS cables, multiple devices can be connected to a single unit and still transmit signals efficiently.
-It wasn’t so with parallel SCSI.
+The issues parallel SCSI could not address were what gave rise to SAS cables.
+With SAS cables, multiple devices can be connected to a single unit and still transmit signals efficiently, and it wasn’t so with parallel SCSI.

 There are some similarities and differences between SAS and parallel SCSI.
 We will just be looking at a few;